mehultw-cg/spacebarlabs-spec/openspec/changes/add-scroll-background-transitions/implementation-plan.md

-# Implementation Plan - Scroll Background Transitions
+not # Implementation Plan - Scroll Background Transitions

 The goal is to implement scroll-triggered background transitions as defined in the `add-scroll-background-transitions` spec.
 The `ScrollBackground` component exists but is not integrated.